AlessandroPolastri94/Sonar-WekaNose-Plugin/README.md

 STRUCTURE OF THE ZIP FILE:

-Inside the zip to download are present:
-1) A folder called "sonar-wekanose-plugin-tools" that contains:
+Inside the zip to download are present the Sonar-WekaNose-Plugin Jar, and a folder called "sonar-wekanose-plugin-tools" that contains:

-2) A folder called "Algorithms" that contains all the algorithms previously trained with WekaNose to analyze the projects.
+1) A folder called "Algorithms" that contains all the algorithms previously trained with WekaNose to analyze the projects.
 It's possible to add personal algorithms (obviously calculated with WekaNose) to this folder.
-3) A file called "AddExternalDependencies.properties" to be used if not all the dependencies of the project analyzed in the .pom file are specified.
+2) A file called "AddExternalDependencies.properties" to be used if not all the dependencies of the project analyzed in the .pom file are specified.
 To insert a dependency in this file, just specify the entire path of the dependency.
 Examples of insertion and further information can be found within the same file.
-4) The JCodeOdor JAR.
+3) The JCodeOdor JAR.
-5) After the first SonarQube run will appear a new folder called Analysis that is used to contains all the files created during the analysis.
+4) After the first SonarQube run will appear a new folder called Analysis that is used to contains all the files created during the analysis.

-6) The Sonar-WekaNose-Plugin JAR.

 NB: All these files and folders are necessary for the correct operation of the plugin.